Keunoh/SpringReactAllinOne/README.md

    proactive : creating or controlling a situation by causing something to happen rather than responding to it after it has happened.
    :: 사전 예방적인

+7. 500 Internal Server Error
+   : the server ecountered an unexpected condition that prevented it from fulfilling the request.
+   This error response is a generic "catch-all" response.
+Usually, this indicates the server cannot find a better 5xx errror code to response.
+   Sometimes, server administators log error responses like the 500 status code with more details about the request to prevent the error from happening again in the future.

+   fulfilling : making someone satisfied or happy because of fully developing their character or abillities :: 충족